Ruitha/simplePAYECalculator/README.md

 # Kenya-PAYE-Calculator
 paye calculator
-#alert Code will be cleaned!!
+alert Code will be cleaned!!
+This not final